axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

             "columns": [
                {
+                  "field": "priority"
+               }
+            ],
+            "filters": [
+               {
                   "field": "priority",
-                  "filterList": ["LOW","NORMAL"]
+                  "values": [ "HIGH", "NORMAL", "LOW" ],
+                  "operator": "in",
+                  "type": "standard"
                }
             ]
          }

       ..

       This column only accepts a list of priorities' names as the filter condition.
-      If you define a list of priorities in ``filterList``, the task widget will show tasks that have priority listed in ``filterList``.
+The available filter operator is ``in``.

       Refer to :dev-url:`Task Priority </doc/|version|/public-api/ch/ivyteam/ivy/workflow/WorkflowPriority.html>` for
       available task priorities.